justinnoah/packages/README.md

 * Any repo moving operation of a package in git will trigger Add and Remove stages.
 * Any new repos subdirectory will trigger the Build stage.
+* The trunk dir will only trigger a checkout, modifications won't be built.

 ### Contributors

 If you want a new or updated package merged into the git repository, please send a Pull Request with only the trunk of a given package.
-Do not send PRs containing repos/$repo folders.
+Please do not send PRs containing repos/$repo folders.